 ScreenSaver! was Beth's first published novel, a rom-com with a fantasy twist.
 Her second novel Becca’s Providing explores themes of identity, love, and how our human family solves the problems we all face.

-Later in 2019 Beth will publish her 3rd collection of short fiction, each story inspired by classic paintings of women through the ages.
+At the tail end of 2019 Beth published Painted Ladies: a kaleidoscope of stories, her 3rd collection of short fiction, each story inspired by classic paintings of women through the ages.